top of page

 • Nov 3, 2025

-Waltrout Stein, the great-niece of Edith Stein, played a key role in introducing and explaining The Problem of Empathy.
+Waltrout Stein, the great-niece of Edith Stein, produces an English Translation and played a key role in introducing and explaining Edith Stein's Problem of Empathy (1916).
 Through her close family connection, she shared personal insights about Edith’s life, thoughts, and relationships, helping readers understand how her ideas were shaped by real experiences.
 Waltrout organized Edith’s notes and reflections, making complex philosophical ideas about understanding others clear and accessible.
 Her work provides a window into Edith’s mind and heart, showing how empathy is both an intellectual and deeply human practice.
 This prologue highlights the importance of family, memory, and careful stewardship in preserving a lasting philosophical legacy.

 About Waltraut Stein